Nkctro/Mesh-Annotation-Layers/QUICK_REFERENCE.md

 1. **Create template layers**: Set up common layers at the start
 2. **Use visibility toggle**: Hide layers you're not working on
-3. **Opacity adjustment**: Lower opacity to see mesh underneath
+3. **Overlay controls**: Tune opacity, line width, and offsets to keep the mesh readable
 4. **Selection workflow**: Use "Select Layer Elements" to quickly work on specific areas
-5. **Clear and reuse**: Use "Clear Layer" to reuse a layer for different elements
+5. **Clear and reuse**: Use "Clear Selected" to wipe a layer before repurposing it

 ## Common Operations

 ### Add a Layer
-Click `+` → Layer appears with random color
+Click `+` -> Layer appears with random color

 ### Remove a Layer
-Select layer → Click `-` → Layer and all data removed
+Select layer -> Click `-` -> Layer and all data removed

 ### Rename a Layer
-Click on layer name → Type new name → Press Enter
+Click on layer name -> Type new name -> Press Enter

 ### Change Layer Color
-Click color box → Pick color → Close picker
+Click color box -> Pick color -> Close picker

 ### Hide/Show Layer
 Click eye icon next to layer name

-### Assign Selection to Layer
+### Assign Selection to Active Layer
+Select elements -> Click "Assign Selected"

+### Assign Loop to Active Layer
+Select a loop seed -> Click "Assign Loop"

+### Create New Layer from Selection
-Select elements → Click "Vertices", "Edges", or "Faces"
+Select elements -> Click "Selected -> New Layer"

+### Create New Layer from Loop
+Select loop seed -> Click "Loop -> New Layer"

 ### Remove Selection from Layer
-Select elements → Click corresponding "Remove Selected" button
+Select elements -> Click "Remove Selected"

 ### Select All Layer Elements
-Make layer active → Click "Select Layer Elements"
+Make layer active -> Click "Select Layer Elements"

-### Clear All Layer Data
+### Clear Layer Assignments
-Make layer active → Click "Clear Layer"
+Make layer active -> Click "Clear Selected"

+### Pick Layer from Selection
+Select elements that already belong to a layer -> Click "Pick From Selection"

+### Mark Layer Seams
+In face mode -> Use "Mark Seams (Layer)" or "Mark Seams (All)" to convert assignments to UV seams

+### Adjust Overlay Display
+Use the overlay controls to tweak thickness, offsets, point size, opacity, and backface visibility

 ## Limitations